Skip to content

 At the end of this process, an auditor can provide assurance that the figures that are being reported are compliant and free from material misstatement.

-When talking to Ben Horner, Audit Director at McConachie Stedman, he explained how their audit methodology is risk-based, individually tailoring their audit plan and strategy around areas of business and operational risk for each school.
+When talking to Ben Horner, Audit Director at McConachie Stedman, he explained how their audit methodology is risk-based.
+They individually tailor their audit plan and strategy around areas of business and operational risk for each school.

 The second site visit focuses on the balance sheet, analytic review and the review of financial statements.